 As a writer who blogs about Italy’s many enchanting travel destinations and rich cultural heritage, I take pride in doing my small part in promoting Italian businesses.
 Despite the aforementioned obstacles, I’ve met several individuals that are doing their best to succeed in a difficult business environment.

-Now I want to take it a step further.
-I’ve begun to work with small businesses in Italy to help them gain a competitive edge by leveraging the power of the Internet to grow their activities.
+In addition to my writing, I also work with small businesses in Italy to help them gain a competitive edge by leveraging the power of the Internet to grow their activities.
 If the government won’t help, perhaps technology paired with a good marketing plan can.

-As you may have guessed, I’m mostly talking about tourist-related businesses targeting an English-speaking audience.
-Through my own efforts and with the help of my network of contacts, I can provide creative ways of accomplishing specific business objectives through content marketing and social media strategy, among other things.
+As you may have guessed, I’m mostly talking about tourism-related businesses targeting an English-speaking audience.
+Through my own efforts and with the help of my network of contacts, I can provide creative ways of accomplishing specific business objectives through creating a conversion-focused platform, content marketing and social media strategy, among other things.